Skip to content

 John Kerry Dyke, Perth Amboy Historian

-• You described your residence as a “War office” in Perth Amboy, province of Nova-Caesarea (New Jersey).
+• You described your residence as a “War office” in Perth Amboy, Nova-Caesarea (New Jersey) province.

-• You were sent to NJ for a purpose.
-Deal with the Indians and settle the province.
-You are credited with securing the peace with the Unami and Lenape Indians and the settlement for Indian claims in the Treaty of Easton (PA) in 1758.
+• You were sent to NJ to deal with the Indians and settle the province.
+You are credited with securing peace with the Unami and Lenape Indians and the settlement of Indian claims in the Treaty of Easton (PA) in 1758.
 Fourteen tribes attended and accepted the Treaty of Easton.
-At the conclusion they would “bury a hatchet” signifying the token of lasting peace between the settlers and the Indians.
+At its conclusion, they would “bury the hatchet, signifying the token of lasting peace between the settlers and the Indians.

 • You secure over 3,000 acres for the “aborigines” (Minisink natives) and settle a town called Brotherton for them, building 10 houses for the new inhabitants.

-• You secure the Charter of Bernardston, authorized and signed by King George II formally recognizes Bernardston, New Jersey on May 24, 1760 while you’re preparing to leave to take on a new governors job in Massachusetts:
+• You secure the Charter of Bernardston, authorized and signed by King George II formally recognizes Bernardston, New Jersey on May 24, 1760, while you’re preparing to leave to take on a new governor job in Massachusetts:

-• Your success as Governor of New Jersey earns you the governorship of Massachusetts (August 2,1760) and you treated it as a promotion.
+• Your success as Governor of New Jersey earned you the governorship of Massachusetts (August 2, 1760), which you treated as a promotion.

-• Addressing the Assembly for the last time in March of that year, he said:” I do assure you that I shall leave this province with regret.
-Your good disposition towards his Majesty’s government, and your kind acceptance of my services, had given me the fairest prospect of an easy and creditable administration.
+• Addressing the Assembly for the last time in March of that year, he said:” I do assure you that I shall leave this province regretfully.
+Your good disposition towards his Majesty’s government, and your kind acceptance of my services, have given me the fairest prospect of an easy and creditable administration.
 I had flattered myself that I might have done lasting service to this province, in assisting to compose the differences that still prevail in it, to remove the few fears and jealousies, if any, that now remain, to rectify the little errors in policy which have inadvertently crept into the administration, and above all, to establish a perfect harmony in the general government, upon the surest foundation, an exact balance of the several political powers which compose it.”
-There can be no doubt of the advantage New Jersey would have derived from a longer continuance of Mr. Bernard as Governor, and the Assembly in their answer appear to have been aware of his merits:” Your Excellency’s leaving this government (say they), we esteem as a public loss, having in our minds anticipated the happiness we had the greatest probability of enjoying under your administration.
-Your knowledge in the profession you exercised antecedent to his Majesty’s appointment of you to preside here, flattered us with hopes of a speedy and equitable decision in the only litigation of consequence which exists in the colony [an allusion to the land question, involving the titles and rights of the Proprietors], and your general conduct, will remain gratefully impressed on the minds of the people, who will ever consider themselves in a manner interested in your future ease and happiness.”
+There can be no doubt of the advantage New Jersey would have derived from a longer continuance of Mr. Bernard as Governor.
+The Assembly in their answer appears to have been aware of his merits:” Your Excellency’s leaving this government (say they), we esteem as a public loss, having in our minds anticipated the happiness we had the greatest probability of enjoying under your administration.
+Your knowledge in the profession you exercised antecedent to his Majesty’s appointment of you to preside here, flattered us with hopes of a speedy and equitable decision in the only litigation of consequence which exists in the colony [an allusion to the land question, involving the titles and rights of the Proprietors].
+Your general conduct will remain gratefully impressed on the minds of the people, who will ever consider themselves in a manner interested in your future ease and happiness.”

 • Given his short time in Jersey, he was sent to Massachusetts as there seemed to be a stronger need there.
 You move into “The Province House” in Boston.